All About Non-Small Cell Lung Cancer

 - Non-small cell lung cancer (NSCLC) - the more common of the two types (80-85% of all lung cancers), non-small cell lung cancer is generally slower growing than small cell lung cancer and is divided into different types based on how the cells look that make it up - adenocarcinoma, squamous cell carcinoma, and poorly differentiated or large cell carcinoma.

 What causes lung cancer and am I at risk?

-Approximately 50% of people diagnosed with lung cancer are active smokers.
-Patients who have been diagnosed with lung cancer have been found to respond to treatment better and live longer if they quit smoking at the time of their diagnosis.
-If they continue to smoke they can have more difficulty getting through treatment, being at higher risk of side effects such as pneumonia and lung inflammation, which can result in needing to lower the chemotherapy doses a person receives, resulting in less effective therapy.
-In addition, having given up smoking decreases the chance of developing another lung cancer after treatment for the current cancer.
+Patients diagnosed with lung cancer have been found to respond to treatment better and live longer if they quit smoking at the time of their diagnosis.
+If they continue to smoke they can have more difficulty getting through treatment, being at higher risk of side effects such as pneumonia and lung inflammation.
+This can result in needing to lower the chemotherapy doses a person receives, resulting in less effective therapy.
+In addition, giving up smoking decreases the chance of developing another lung cancer after treatment for the current cancer.